 The number, content, frequency, length and agenda of committee meetings and other matters of committee governance will be determined by each committee in light of a) the authority delegated by the Board to the committee, b) the committee’s charter, as approved by the Board, and c) legal, regulatory, accounting or governance principles applicable to that committee’s function.
 The chair of each committee is responsible for developing, with input from other Directors and from relevant Rudolph executives, the committee’s agenda and objectives.
 Sufficient time to consider the agenda items will be provided.
 Materials related to agenda items will be sent to committee members sufficiently in advance of the meeting to allow the members to prepare for discussion of the items at the meeting.
 Further, the Board has established policy by which stockholders of Rudolph may contact the Board or any of the Rudolph’s Committees with any issues they desire to have raised.

-The Audit Committee oversees the financial reports and other financial information provided by Rudolph to its stockholders and others, Rudolph’s financial policies and procedures and disclosure controls and procedures, Rudolph’s system of internal controls, and Rudolph’s auditing, accounting and financial reporting processes.
+The Audit Committee oversees the financial reports and other financial information provided by Rudolph to its stockholders and others, Rudolph’s financial policies and procedures and disclosure controls and procedures, Rudolph’s system of internal controls and its internal audit function, and Rudolph’s auditing, accounting and financial reporting processes.
 The committee also reviews and approves, where appropriate, related-party transactions and appoints and reviews the performance of the independent registered public accounting firm which the committee recommends and shareholders annually vote to approve.
 In addition, the committee further aids the Board in its oversight of Rudolph’s tax, legal, regulatory and ethical compliance, including oversight of the Ombudsman process as a procedure for receiving, retaining and treating complaints or concerns.

 Nominating and Governance Committee